rizamol/Edubridge/Project/R/Individual Projects/Readme.md

-A sample of super store data used for analysis.
+A sample of super store data used for analysis

+Covid data set used